andreas-pattichis/Demographic-Bias-in-Medical-AI-on-Drusen-Detection-MERE-2024/README.md

 ## Technical Implementation

 The study used:
-- OpenAI's GPT-4 API for image classification
+- OpenAI's GPT-4o API for image classification
 - Standardized prompts to ensure consistency
 - Python data analysis libraries for metric calculation and statistical analysis
 - Stratified sampling techniques to ensure balanced representation

 ## Conclusion

-This research reveals important demographic biases in GPT-4's drusen detection capabilities that favor older adults and female patients.
+This research reveals important demographic biases in GPT-4o's detection capabilities for medical imaging that favor older adults and female patients.
 These findings highlight the need for comprehensive bias testing and mitigation strategies before deploying AI systems in clinical settings.
 Ensuring equitable performance across all demographic groups is essential to realizing AI's potential for improving healthcare outcomes.